 The student committee and a member of staff will be present throughout the day to support you with any issues around managing your child, behaviour, and any other issues.
 You will have a briefing a couple of days prior to each activity day, and will debrief following the end of the day to report any issues and feedback.

 We expect all volunteers to do a minimum of 4 activity days across the year.
 This is a requirement of the programme and allows the beneficiaries to have a level of continuity.

 Communication, teamwork, leadership, adaptability, time management, safeguarding, behaviour management, pastoral support, mentoring, liaising with parents and customer service are all skills you will gain by taking part in Branch Up.
 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.

 All of our programmes are supported by students and staff.
-As part of Branch Up, you will have sub-committee members, the Branch Up Coordinator (Megan Evans), and the staff team (Southampton Hub Manager and the Youth Projects Officer) to speak to.
+As part of Branch Up, you will have sub-committee members, the Branch Up Coordinator (Tom Roberts), and the staff team (Southampton Hub Programmes Manager) to speak to.

 The Coordinator and staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout Branch Up, as well as any issues with the children the project supports.
 The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.